Listening for Dark Photon Radio from the Galactic Centre

 There are numerous possible extensions to our work.
 Having set up the formalism in generality, our analysis could be improved by solving the full 3-dimensional equations and utilising ray-tracing.
-The detection sensitivity might be improved by considering globular clusters (which have large concentration of compact stars and low velocity dispersion) \cite{Wang:2021hfb} or by exploiting the fact that the GC NS signal is composed of a forest of ultra-thin lines.
+The detection sensitivity might be improved by considering globular clusters (which have large concentration of compact stars and low velocity dispersion) \cite{Wang:2021hfb} or nearby galaxies that might have very cuspy dark matter profile.
+It may also be possible to exploit the fact that the GC NS signal is composed of a forest of ultra-thin lines, or that the signal from a particular NS is polarised~\cite{Dessert:2022yqq}.
 Other possibilities to consider include the signals from collisions of DP substructure such as DP stars~\cite{Gorghetto:2022sue} with astrophysical objects, the changes in theories in which the dynamics that give rise to the DP mass are not decoupled, and whether observable effects occur in theories with different interactions between the DP and the SM.

-There could also be interesting signals from axion or DP conversion in other, magnetised, environments.
-For example, in magnetic CVs and accreting neutron stars accretion columns form around the magnetic poles.
+Finally, there are likely to be interesting signals from axion or DP conversion in other accretion environments.
+For example, accretion columns form around the magnetic poles in magnetic CVs and accreting NSs.
 The densities and temperatures in the resulting plasmas are expected to be similar to those in the boundary layer of non-magnetic CVs, which might allow for interesting signals for axion masses as large as an meV.